 Peer Review Process

-1) Original scientific paper – a paper characterised by originality of conclusions, or which presents previously unpublished original results of scientific research in accordance with the highest criteria of scientific methodology;
+1) Original scientific paper – a paper characterized by originality of conclusions, or presenting previously unpublished original results of scientific research in accordance with the highest criteria of scientific methodology,

-2) Preliminary communication – a paper which presents primary findings of research in progress, which due to current interest require immediate publication, but without the level of deep and thorough study required for a scientific paper,
+2) Preliminary communication – a paper presenting primary findings of research in progress, which due to current interest require immediate publication, but without a deep and thorough study required for a scientific paper,

-3) Review article – the article contains a detailed and comprehensive critical review of a certain problem area, but with no significant originality of results, and includes a detailed reference list relevant for a particular topic; and
+3) Review article – the article containing a detailed and comprehensive critical review of a certain problem area, but with no significant original results, and including a detailed reference list relevant for a particular topic; and

-4) Professional paper – a paper not necessarily related to original research, rather contains information and experience relevant for a certain profession, albeit without scientific features.
+4) Professional paper – a paper not necessarily related to original research, rather comprising information and experience relevant for a certain profession, albeit without scientific features.

 You can download the review form here (if you have trouble viewing the form, please update your PDF viewer):